Media | Centre in the news

 At the 16th International Conference on Gambling and Risk Taking in Las Vegas, the poster titled "Motivation for playing social casino games predicts whether gambling increases or decreases" based on research completed by Samantha Hollingshead, Andrew Kim, Michael Wohl, and Dr. Derevensky was awarded the Best Poster Award.

 NCPG Annual Research Award

 In July 2016, Drs.
 Derevensky, Temcheff (Universite de Sherbrooke), Paskus (NCAA), and Potenza (Yale) received the NCPG Annual Research Award for the best original peer-reviewed research article on problem and pathological gambling published in the past year for their manuscript entitled "Which diagnostic criteria are most useful in discriminating between social gamblers and individuals with gambling problems?
 An examination of the DSM-IV and DSM-5 criteria."
 The criteria for the award include the impact, quality and relevance to gamblers and their families.

 NCPG Durand Jacobs Dissertation Award

 Congratulations to Dr. Renee St-Pierre on receiving the National Council on Problem Gambling's Dr. Durand Jacobs Dissertation Award for her doctoral thesis titled "Negative anticipated emotions and the Theory of Planned Behavior in adolescent gambling behaviors and problem gambling prevention."
 This award is given to a Doctoral Dissertation that merits special recognition and research that has the potential to contribute to our scientific knowledge and clinical understanding of problem and pathological gambling behavior.

-Over the spring/summer season, Centre staff, students and adjunct members have been the recipients of numerous awards:
+In 2016, Centre staff, students and adjunct members have been the recipients of numerous awards:

 2016 Durand Jacobs Award Winner